Our Active Ageing fund is supporting innovative and experimental approaches that put older people at the heart of our efforts to tackle inactivity.

 Cotman Housing Association provide physical activity sessions at sheltered housing schemes in East Anglia, so that older people living in the schemes and residents from the neighbourhoods can benefit from weekly tailored personal fitness sessions and virtual fitness classes.

-Cotman tenant June Simpson, 82, says of the sessions: “Having keep fit at the scheme enables us to keep our bodies and minds in better condition.
+Cotman tenant June Simpson says of the sessions: “Having keep fit at the scheme enables us to keep our bodies and minds in better condition.
 It keeps my joints supple, our minds active and it’s good for fellowship and team working.”

-Caroline Miles, sheltered housing manager at Cotman, said: “These activity sessions have been an inspiration.
+Caroline Miles, sheltered housing manager at Cotman, says: “These activity sessions have been an inspiration.
 We're already seeing a visible difference, with customers demonstrating greater independence, self-confidence and motivation.”

 British Gymnastics Foundation: Love to Move